Synthetic G-jet-structures in modal homotopy type theory: A basis for differential geometry

 \subsection{Formal disks}

-We will start to build geometric notions on top of the coreduction $\Im$ and its unit $\iota$.
-This modality provides us with the notion of infinitesimal proximity.
+We will start to build geometric notions on top of the modality $\Im$ and its unit $\iota$.
+In the intended applications the modality $\Im$ provides us with a notion of infinitesimal proximity.
 To see if two points $x,y$ in some type $A$ are infinitesimally close to each other, we map them to $\Im A$ and ask if the images are equal. \begin{definition} Let $x,y\colon A$.
 Then we have a type which could be read ``$x$ is \notion{infinitesimally close} to $y$'' and is given as:

-\end{definition} Of course, this is in general not a proposition, but it is a useful way to think about $\iota_A(x)=\iota_A(y)$ in this way.
+\end{definition} Of course, this is in general not a proposition, but it is useful to think about $\iota_A(x)=\iota_A(y)$ in this way.
+The name ``infinitesimally close'' is a poor choice for a general modality\footnote{The concepts we will build up in this section are still of interest for other modalities, but this will be less and less true towards the end of this article.}, so the reader should keep in mind from now on, that the terminology is adapted to a modality in the intended applications\footnote{Which we describe in the introduction.}.

-It turns out, all morphisms of types already respect that notion of closedness, i.e. if two points are infinitesimally close to each other, their images are close as well.
+It turns out that all morphisms of types already respect this notion of infinitesimal closedness, i.e.\ if two points are infinitesimally close to each other their images are close as well.

-\begin{remark} If $x,y\colon A$ are infinitesimally close, then for any map $f\colon A\to B$, the images $f(x)$ and $f(y)$ are infinitesimally close.
+\begin{remark} If $x,y\colon A$ are infinitesimally close then for any map $f\colon A\to B$, the images $f(x)$ and $f(y)$ are infinitesimally close.
 More precisely, we have an induced function